RinuMic/botornot/README.md

 ### install Dependencies
 pip install -r requirements.txt
 ```

+## Test Model
 ### Model and Data Files
-Place the best_model.pkl file in the models directory if not present already
+Ensure that the best_model.pkl file is in the models directory.

 ### Run Flask Application
 ``` bash